What Is Considered Vehicular Homicide Under New Jersey Law?

 Vehicular homicide occurs when a driver’s reckless operation of a motor vehicle results in the death of another individual.
 Reckless driving is the operation of a motor vehicle with conscious disregard for human life with substantial risk to the public.
-While this recklessness is often associated with impaired driving, an individual does not need to be under the influence to be charged vehicular homicide.
+While this recklessness is often associated with impaired driving, an individual does not need to be under the influence to be charged with vehicular homicide.
 Driving behaviors such as racing or operating at extreme speeds can also be evidence of reckless driving.
 Vehicular homicide is sometimes referred to as death by auto or felony DUI.

-How Do Police Determine Who Has Been Negligent or Reckless in Vehicular Homicide Cases?
+How Do Police Determine Who Has Been Negligent Or Reckless In Vehicular Homicide Cases?

 Recklessness is determined by the totality of the circumstances.
 The mere existence of an accident resulting in death is insufficient to charge the operator with vehicular homicide.
 Recklessness is determined based on the driving behavior or impairment of the operator responsible for the accident.

 If I Am Charged With Vehicular Homicide, Will I Be Able To Get Out On Bond Or Bail While Awaiting My Case?

 Pretrial detention for indictable offenses is now governed by the Criminal Justice Reform Act.
 In most cases, cash bail is no longer an option to avoid incarceration while awaiting trial, but a defendant is entitled to a detention hearing where he can argue for his release.
 Some factors a judge will consider are the nature of the offense, the defendant’s criminal history and the likelihood of the defendant’s reappearance.
 An experienced criminal defense attorney will be prepared to argue for the pretrial release of their client.

 What Is The Penalty If I Am Convicted Of Vehicular Homicide In New Jersey?